rkleinman-hpe/cray-product-catalog/README.md

 ## Contributing

-CMS folks, make a branch.
+This repo uses gitflow.
+CMS-core-product-support team make a branch.
 Others, make a fork.

 ## Built With